vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/20.appendix.md/vid-partition.md

 ## Partition ID

-When inserting into **Nebula Graph**, vertices and edges are distributed across different partitions.
+When inserting into Nebula Graph, vertices and edges are distributed across different partitions.
 And the partitions are located on different machines.
-If you want some certain vertices to locate on the same partition (i.e., on the same machine), you can control the generation of the `VID`s by using the following [formula / code](https://github.com/vesoft-inc/nebula-common/blob/master/src/common/clients/meta/MetaClient.cpp).
+If you want certain vertices to locate on the same partition (i.e., on the same machine), you can control the generation of the `VID`s by using the following [formula / code](https://github.com/vesoft-inc/nebula-common/blob/master/src/common/clients/meta/MetaClient.cpp).

 ```C++
     // If the length of the id is 8, we will treat it as int64_t to be compatible